keybase/book-content/04-teams/00-index.md

 {% set section_title = "Teams" %}
+{% set section_subtitle = "Use Keybase Files, Chat, and Git with groups of people." %}

 ## Keybase for Teams
 Use Teams to work, connect, organize.
 A team on Keybase is simply a group of people—colleagues, cabals, families, flashmobs, friends, magic circles, metal bands—any group of people.